Michael serves as Chair of McDonald Hopkins' Litigation Department and on the firm's Board of Directors and Executive Committee.

-Michael has extensive experience as lead counsel in the litigation of significant commercial, business, construction, real property, OSHA/MIOSHA, professional liability, products liability/recall, and automotive indirect supply chain disputes.
+Michael has extensive experience as lead counsel in the litigation of significant commercial, business, automotive, construction, trade secret/non-compete, product liability and toxic tort, real property, OSHA/MIOSHA, and professional liability disputes.
 He has tried several jury and non-jury trials in state and federal courts.
 In addition, he has represented clients in many arbitration disputes.

-His business litigation experience includes handling the defense of privately held corporations in shareholder and oppression disputes, as well as the defense of Director and Officer claims against individual board members or officers.
+His business litigation experience includes handling the defense of both public companies and privately held corporations.
+Specifically he has expertise in representing clients in derivative actions, shareholder and oppression disputes, as well as the defense of Director and Officer claims against individual board members or officers.

 Michael earned a J.D., cum laude, from the University of Detroit Mercy School of Law in 1994.
-He received a B.A. from the University of Michigan in 1991.
+He received a B.A. in Economics from the University of Michigan in 1991.

 - Logistics/Supply Chain: Assisted Global supply chain client in defending claims asserted by customer relating to a failed MRO program.
 The issues involved on-time delivery, proofs of delivery, electronic ordering, receipt of goods, sequencing, and assembly.
 Separately, successfully assisted provider of MRO goods in pursuing claims against vendor for failure to pay for logistics services and defended counter-claims relating to product delivery.

 - Successfully defended and resolved a recall claim by a Tier 1 supplier against a Tier 2 manufacturer in the aerospace industry relating to safety critical parts in a commercial airline seat assembly application.

 - Successfully defended a national bank against claims that it had improperly sold a large commercial building in downtown Detroit while acting as a Qualified Professional Asset Manager for the Pension Fund.
 U.S. Eastern District of Michigan.